Top attractions

 About 6.6km from the parking lot, with around 600 metres of altitude gained, Steinn (The Stone) is a popular turnaround point for hikers, rewarding their efforts with sweeping views of Reykjavík and Faxaflói bay.
 The trail continues to the summit Þverfellshorn, offering even more dramatic vistas on clear days.
 For locals and visitors, Esja invites exploration, challenge, and reconnection with nature, just minutes from the city.

-Awe and Aurora
+Awe & Aurora

 Visitors can enjoy a quiet evening walk or set up their camera for long-exposure shots with Esja or the North Atlantic as a dramatic backdrop.
 If you're staying in Reykjavík, a short evening drive to Kjalarnes during the aurora season (typically September to April) offers a good chance of witnessing this celestial display, without the crowds.